 Not only is bamboo flooring great for the exercise industry, but it’s also an excellent option for any business.
 First of all, it looks extremely professional – clean, neat, elegant, and healthy.
-When potential students come to visit your studio and see a bamboo floor in pristine condition, they are more likely to join up and stay.
+When potential students visit your studio and see a bamboo floor in pristine condition, they are more likely to join up and stay.
 Bamboo flooring has the highest Janka Hardness ratings of any wood floor, so you won’t have to refinish it often like other wood floors.

 4. Cost-Effective and Quick to Lay

 It’s also easy to lay.
-Just as with hardwood flooring, there are several different types of bamboo floors, including click and lock and engineered options.
+Just as with hardwood flooring, there are several different bamboo floors, including click and lock and engineered options.
 If you have the experience and skill, you can do everything yourself (how to install a floating bamboo floor) or decide to bring in a professional installer to do the job.